mjcjiang/mjcjiang.github.io/_posts/2020-07-17-Reflect-In-Golang(2)-:-Load-Your-Info-Into-Memory-In-A-Reflective-Way.md

 ize is small and number of files is rare, it has not much problem.
 But in most context, the files are big and record in each file has different structure.
 If we load each file in a specific process, we have to write one function for one file.
-It's a disaster when the number of files is big.
+It\'s a disaster when the number of files is big.
 In Go, we can use *reflect* to write a general file load function, what the user need is just:

 + the structure infomation of the record in the file